MIT-Tab/mit-tab/docs/Running-a-Tournament.md

 ### Removing a room

-To remove a room, un check it in for the given round.
+To remove a room, uncheck it in for the given round.
 You must have enough checked in rooms for this to work.

 ![](img/removing_a_room.png)